-Indicator Survey question Definition Additional definitions and notes The IATI reference for this indicator is: Default tied status.
-30. Conditions Are the terms and conditions attached to the activity published?
-The terms and conditions of the activity may also be referred to as benchmarks, priors, or involve words such as "subject to".
+Indicator Survey question Definition Additional definitions and notes 24.
+Conditions Are the terms and conditions attached to the activity published?
+The terms and conditions of the activity may also be referred to as benchmarks, priors, deliverables or involve words such as "subject to".
 They are specific to an individual activity and explain what the recipient must do in order to be eligible for the funds to be released.
-The conditions should include loan repayment terms if the activity is financed by a loan.
-The IATI references for this indicator are: Conditions and/or Conditions document (document code = AO4).
+Any policy conditionality related to the activity should be published here.
+In cases where there are both terms and conditions and policy conditionalities for an activity, all of these should be declared.
 For IFIs and DFIs, this includes loan repayment conditions or special terms and conditions.
 In cases where the loan repayment terms are considered commercially sensitive, this information can be redacted.
 The reason for the redactions needs to be explicitly stated in detail and must clarify why the information is commercially sensitive and would cause material and direct harm if published.
 For private foundations and humanitarian agencies, statements setting out what the grant can be spent on are accepted.
 Templates for general terms and conditions are not accepted for scoring this indicator.
-If there are no policy, performance or fiduciary conditions associated with an activity, this must be explicitly stated.
+If there are no policy, performance or fiduciary conditions associated with an The IATI references for this indicator are: Conditions and/or Conditions document (document code = A04). activity, this must be explicitly stated.
+An official document stating this will be accepted in lieu of a conditions document.
+25. Unique ID Does this organisation publish a unique activity identifier?
+The activity identifier is a unique reference ID for the activity, e.g. a project number.
+It allows an activity to be referred to and searched for by a code, which can be used to retrieve the project from a database or filing system.
+The IATI reference for this indicator is: IATI identifier.
+The project ID must be stated clearly on the page.
+It is not sufficient if it is only stated in the URL.
+It must be numeric or alpha-numeric.
+Joining-up development data